Noncontrast CT, CTA, Perfusion, and Imaging Workflow

 Key Takeaways

-• Early ischemic stroke can have a normal noncontrast CT, so a normal early scan does not rule out disabling ischemia.
+• Early ischemic stroke can have a normal noncontrast CT, so a normal early scan never rules out disabling ischemia.

-• CTA from the aortic arch through the head helps identify large-vessel occlusion and supports thrombectomy routing or transfer decisions.
+• CTA from the aortic arch through the vertex identifies large-vessel occlusion and drives thrombectomy routing or transfer.

-• CT perfusion or MRI mismatch imaging can identify infarct core and salvageable tissue for selected patients with wake-up stroke, unknown onset, or later presentation.
+• CT perfusion or MRI mismatch identifies infarct core versus salvageable penumbra, extending reperfusion to selected patients with wake-up, unknown-onset, or late presentation.

 Imaging answers the first safety question

-The first imaging question in suspected acute stroke is whether bleeding is present.
-A noncontrast computed tomography (CT) scan is fast and widely available, so it is commonly used to exclude intracranial hemorrhage before thrombolytic therapy.
-MRI can also exclude hemorrhage and detect early ischemia, but it is usually less available for immediate code-stroke workflow.
+The first imaging question in suspected acute stroke is: is there blood?
+A noncontrast computed tomography (CT) scan is fast, widely available, and highly sensitive for acute intracranial hemorrhage, so it is the standard gate before thrombolytic therapy.
+MRI (diffusion-weighted imaging) can also exclude hemorrhage and detect early ischemia, but it is usually less available and slower for immediate code-stroke workflow, so CT remains the default.

 Time goals are system goals